playak/vesc-tool-config-helper/README.md

 **Company**: [SUPzero.ch](https://supzero.ch), Zurich, Switzerland

 ## Overview
-The **VESC Tool Config Helper** is a web-based tool designed to help users configure and optimize their VESC-based motor controllers.
-It simplifies adjusting motor parameters and helps with easy navigation through various configuration options.
+The **VESC Tool Config Helper** is a web-based tool designed to help users configure and optimize their VESC-based Onewheel motor controllers.
+It simplifies adjusting parameters and helps with easy navigation through various configuration options.

 ## Features
 - Interactive UI for VESC parameter configuration